How to pick the best hiking belt

 When you’re picking the best hiking belt, you want something comfortable.
 That’s my biggest concern when I’m out there on trails: I don’t want my belt loosening or my pants riding up or falling down.
 I don’t want to know I’m wearing a belt at all.

 I never hike with a belt that uses holes.
 Always look for something of high quality that slides for easy adjusting.
 Leather has no place on trails, either.
 You want something synthetic, temperature-resistant, easily adjustable, and durable.

 Let’s check out some of the best hiking belts…

 Wait!
 Do you need to hike with a belt?
 Perhaps not.
-Check out my favorite hiking pants that come with a great belt, and read about why I hike in running shorts.
+Check out my favorite hiking pants that come with a great belt right here.

 All product opinions & recommendations are my own and are never influenced by brands, companies, or individuals.
 If you shop through links on this page, PineTreePoet.com may earn a small commission, at no extra cost to you.
 Thanks for checking out my recommendations!
 Here’s my Affiliate Disclosure.

 This belt might be the last one you ever need to buy, and it’s a fantastic hiking belt.
 Klik Belts makes military grade, made-in-the-USA, belts that are lowkey, ultimately functional, and perfect for outdoor activities.

 Here are some of the great features of their awesome-for-hiking 2 ply, 1.5 inch Cobra© buckle belt: